 Should I size my water heater for summer or winter usage?

 You’ll want to size your tank based on winter demands, as this is typically when hot water use is highest.
-Showers may be longer in colder months vs summer.
-Account for any additional uses like outdoor faucets or humidifiers that increase winter loads.
+Showers may be longer in colder months than in summer.
+Account for additional uses, like outdoor faucets or humidifiers, that increase winter loads.
 This will ensure adequate hot water year-round.

 Is a 190-litre (50-gallon) tank sufficient to meet the hot water needs of my entire home?